yegor256/iccq.github.io/pages/index.md

 If you are interested in helping us and joining the team of organizers, please email to [team@iccq.ru](mailto:team@iccq.ru).

+# Registration # {#registration}

+Registration is not yet open.
+{: .firebrick}

+The attendance is free, both for authors and listeners.

 # Got questions or suggestions? # {#authors}